Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

 .. admonition:: Quick Facts

-    - Factored Multi-Agent Centralised Policy Gradients (FACMAC) is one of the centralized extensions of :ref:`IDDPG`.
+    - Factored Multi-Agent Centralised Policy Gradients (FACMAC) is one of the extensions of :ref:`IDDPG`.
     - Agent architecture of FACMAC consists of three modules: ``policy``, ``Q``, and ``mixer``.
     - Policies only use local information at execution time.
     - FACMAC applies to cooperative task mode only.